 Irrational, I know and yet, that’s honestly how I felt.

 But after about 20 minutes, the feelings started to subside and I came back to feeling more like myself.
 After that I spent the next few months trying to figure out what was going on in my body to be causing this.
 I went to my general practitioner at the time and had her run an EKG test on my heart, that’s how scared and confused I was.
 Turns out my heart was fine.
 Only later did I come to find out I was having anxiety and panic attacks, which apparently are more common that I ever would have imagined.
+I used CBD products to calm the anxiety.
+In fact, there is a nice alternative to traditional medication.

 I spent a year not visiting my mom, who lives two hours away, because I was petrified I was going to have another episode while driving.
 With some low dose medication and much daily prayer, things are SO much better now.

-Here’s the deal though…even though I’ve overcome a lot of this (my anxiety attacks are nearly gone), I still have weeks where I just feel plain ‘down’ and not good enough for anything (enter last week!).
+Here’s the deal though…even though I’ve overcome a lot of this thanks to CBD oil (my anxiety attacks are nearly gone), I still have weeks where I just feel plain ‘down’ and not good enough for anything (enter last week!).
 Pair these feelings with style blogging where your image is close to errythang and there are thousands of successful, seemingly perfect bloggers out there, and it can get a bit overwhelming.
 I’ll be honest, some days I just can’t even get on social media.
 It brings me right back down again.
 BUT, at the same time, once I’m there and catching up with all of my gal pals, I suddenly feel like I’m back to the land of the living and it’s uplifting.
 So, I guess my problem lies with the innate dread I feel of the comparison game and less on the actual social media aspect of it.
 Not sure if that makes a bit of sense or not.
 Pretty sure what I’m dealing with here is partly a self-confidence issue, friends.
 When I’m having a ‘down day’, I’m way more low-key on the social media front.

 Lately, in my alone time with God, I’ve been seeking more self acceptance and the ability to view myself as God views me.
 If you think about it, to not view yourself as “good enough” is to essentially say that God did not do a perfect job when creating you or I. We are utterly and completely perfect in His sight.